akeemqram/akeemyakubu/README.md

 ### Hi there 👋

 #### My name's Akeem.
 I'm a digital marketer and tech enthusiast.
-Alot of things quite interest me.
+Alot of things quite interest me :wink:
 - 🌱 I’m currently learning Node.js :relaxed:
 - 🔭 I’ve mastered, and currently adding the finishing touches to my HTML and CSS skill :wink:
 - 👯 I’m looking to collaborate on any project that would enhance me in a practical way